zachzeyuwang/tracing-vs-freehand/README.md

 The dataset consists of 1,498 tracings and freehand drawings by 110 participants for 100 image prompts.
 Our drawings are registered to the prompts and include vector-based timestamped strokes collected via stylus input.

-Please run `zsh prepare_data.sh` to download the dataset, which will be placed in the `data` folder (about 600MB after unzipping).
+Please run `bash prepare_data.sh` to download the dataset, which will be placed in the `data` folder (about 600MB after unzipping).
 All code in this repository takes input from the `data` folder.

 `data/tracings.json`, `data/drawings.json`, and `data/drawings_registered.json` use the following format.
 ```